 • Establish a basic foundation and understanding of implant-supported restorations, their biologic basis, and applicability in restoring single and multiple edentulous areas

-• Predictably diagnose and treatment plan conventional single and multiple tooth restorations
+• Predictably diagnose and create a treatment plan for conventional single and multiple tooth restorations

 • Understand and manage complications with single-tooth implant-supported restorations in both anterior and posterior areas